VincentToups/racket-lib/roguelikes/turtles-monad.md

     (parallel-rotate (/ pi 2) (- (/ pi 2)))

-And have our system interpret as a command which results in the turtle splitting into _two_ turtles, one which rotates +pi/2 and the other which rotates -pi/2.
+And have our system interpret it as a command which results in the turtle splitting into _two_ turtles, one which rotates +pi/2 and the other which rotates -pi/2.
 In other words, we want to allow multiple possible outcomes to each monadic function, which sounds a lot like the list monad.
 Monadic functions of the list monad take a single value and return a list of values.
 Depending on one's perspective, it